ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Workload

 A workload is an independently addressable and executable software entity.
-This may include microservices, containers, virtual machines, serverless functions, or similar components that initiate or receive network communications.
+A workload is a logical entity rather than necessarily a single running process.
+It may be implemented by one or more workload instances and may expose, consume, or participate in one or more services.
+Examples include microservices, containers, virtual machines, serverless functions, or similar components that initiate or receive network communications.
 A workload typically interacts with other parts of a larger system.

 * Workload Instance

 A workload instance is a single running instantiation of a workload at a point in time such as a container, a VM, or a serverless invocation.
 Workload instances may exist for a very short duration of time (a fraction of a second) and run for a specific purpose such as to provide a response to an API request.
 Other kinds of workload instances may execute for a very long duration, such as months or years.
 Examples include database services and machine learning training jobs.
 The number of instances for a workload may vary over time due to scaling, failover, or orchestration behavior.

+* Service

+A service is a function, API, or capability exposed to other entities.
+A service may be implemented by a single workload, by multiple workload instances of the same workload, or by multiple workloads acting together.
+A service can have a stable identity that is distinct from the identity of any particular workload instance.
+When this document refers to service authentication or service authorization, it refers to authentication or authorization of the workload identity used to represent that service in a particular deployment.

+* Application System

+An application system is a set of workloads, services, gateways, credential services, and related infrastructure that together implement an application or application function.
+An application system may be contained within a single trust domain or may interact with services in other trust domains.

 * Security Context